jameshughes89/cs102/src/site/asn4.rst

 You must have ``compare`` return a negative integer if ``huff1 < huff2``, zero if ``huff1 == huff2``, and a positive number if ``huff1 > huff2``.

-Make sure you have a good sense of the order the ``HuffmanNode`` objects have
+Make sure you have a good sense of the order the ``HuffmanNode`` objects must have based on the Huffman Code compression strategy

     * Nodes with smaller weights come first
     * If a leaf and an internal node have the same weight, the leaf comes first